Thornsnake/MCRBot/README.md

 | WEIGHT               | object   | The weight in percent a coin should have in the portfolio.
 The remaining weight will be split over all other coins.
 | DRY                  | boolean  | Dry run.
 Don't execute the orders on the exchange.
 This is a debug feature.

 If you need more detailed explanations what each option does, read the comments in the configuration file.
 They should explain things well enough.
+When you are done, save the file.

+## Starting, Restarting and Stopping
+You can easily start, restart and stop the bot by executing the corresponding scripts, either with `sh start.sh`, `sh restart.sh` or `sh stop.sh`.

+## Monitoring and Logs
+To monitor you currently running bot, enter `pm2 monit` and select it with the arrow keys in the list on the left.
+If you would like to check the log files, you can usually find them under `/root/.pm2/logs/` or you can check the latest log lines with `pm2 logs MCRBot`.
+For more PM2 commands, visit the [Quick Start Page](https://pm2.keymetrics.io/docs/usage/quick-start/).

+## Updating the Bot
+To update the bot to the newest version, execute `sh update.sh`.
+This will also automatically restart your bot after the update.
+Your current configuration will remain the same.